 Researchers who are not themselves Covered Entities, or who are not workforce members of Covered Entities, may nonetheless be indirectly affected by the Privacy Rule if Covered Entities supply the data that will be used in the research.
 The HHS and the Food and Drug Administration’s (FDA) Protection of Human Subjects Regulations (45 CFR part 46 and 21 CFR parts 50 and 56, respectively) may also apply to research involving the development or use of research repositories and associated data.
 To gain access to this Protected Health Information created or maintained by Covered Entities, the researcher may have to provide supporting documentation on which the Covered Entity may rely in meeting the requirements, conditions, and limitations of the Privacy Rule.

 Northern Arizona University is a “hybrid entity” with “covered components” called “covered entities” which must comply with the provisions of HIPAA.
 The current designated components for NAU include the following:

 - Campus Health Services

-3. Institute for Human Development, Augmentative Communication (health care provider)
+- Institute for Human Development, Augmentative Communication Evaluation Services

 How Can Covered Entities Use and Disclose Protected Health Information for Research and Comply with the Privacy Rule?